unisse-courses/s14-mp9/README.md

 ### Installing Database Tools
 1. Install Robo 3T through this link: https://robomongo.org/download
 2. Log in or register an acccount for MongoDB Atlas
+3. Create an account for your MongoDB Atlas project
-3. Connect Robo 3T with MongoDB Atlas
+4. Connect Robo 3T with MongoDB Atlas

 **Create a new project in MongoDB Atlas.**
 Of course, name your project.